mpdairy/posh/README.md

 ## Overview

-DataScript is a client-side database that gives great flexibility for queries and transactions, but using it with a React.js front-end is tricky and it's difficult to come up with a solution that scales well.
+DataScript is a Clojure/ClojureScript database that gives great flexibility for queries and transactions, but using it with a React.js front-end is tricky and it's difficult to come up with a solution that scales well.